smbreslow/professional-services/README.md

 * [Netblock Monitor](tools/netblock-monitor) - An Apps Script project that will automatically provide email notifications when changes are made to Google’s IP ranges.
 * [Site Verification Group Sync](tools/site-verification-group-sync) - A tool to provision "verified owner" permissions (to create GCS buckets with custom dns) based on membership of a Google Group.
 * [SLO Generator](tools/slo-generator/) - A Python package that automates computation of Service Level Objectives, Error Budgets and Burn Rates on GCP,  and export the computation results to available exporters (e.g: PubSub, BigQuery, Stackdriver Monitoring), using policies written in JSON format.
+* [Stackdriver Log Export to Datadog](tools/stackdriver-log-export-to-datadog) - A tool to automate the creation and configuration of GCP resources required to export logs from Stackdriver Logging to Cloud Pub/Sub for ingestion to Datadog.

 ## Contributing
 See the contributing [instructions](/CONTRIBUTING.md) to get started contributing.